Nominate a Professor

 - A faculty member must have taught at least one course in two of the three semesters during each of those seven academic years.
 (For purpose of the awards, summer sessions are considered one semester and the academic year extends from the beginning of fall semester through summer session of the following calendar year.)

-- Current Distinguished Teaching Award recipients, are not eligible.
+- Current Distinguished Teaching Award recipients are not eligible.

-Congratulations to the 2018 Distinguished Teaching Award (DTA) Recipients
+2020 Distinguished Teaching Award (DTA) Recipients

-Congratulations to the 2018 DTA Finalists
+Congratulations to the 2020 DTA Finalists

-- Mikhail Chebotar, Mathematical Sciences, Kent Campus
+- Mikhail Nesterenko, Computer Science, Kent Campus